 BARK Bright Dental Sticks for Medium Dogs Chews

 Bark Bright chews are daily, stick-shaped chews you can give your dog to clean and freshen their breath.
 They help scrub your dog’s teeth and break down debris.
 Plus, they are made with a tasty chicken flavor that dogs love.
-You can use these treats in conjunction with the brand’s enzymatic toothpaste to help clean your dog’s teeth while they chew on the dental sticks.
+You can use these dog breath treats in conjunction with the brand’s enzymatic toothpaste to help clean your dog’s teeth while they chew on the dental sticks.

 Highlights